CatMoe/Limbo/README.md

 ## TODO

+ - [x] Support info forwarding from BungeeCord/BungeeGuard
- - [ ] Support forwarding info from BungeeCord/BungeeGuard/Velocity
+ - [ ] Support Modern (Velocity) info forwarding.
  - [ ] Multiple Motd can be configured in a single listener.
 And use one at random when requested.
  - [ ] Throttler or something like that to alleviate spam.